ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ## Capsule Types {#iana-types}

-This document establishes a registry for HTTP/3 frame type codes.
+This document establishes a registry for HTTP/3 capsule type codes.
 The "HTTP Capsule Types" registry governs a 62-bit space.
 Registrations in this registry MUST include the following fields: